diskmanti/zero/README.md

   - $ vagrant provision tower

 Bounce servers to disable SELinux (unfortunate for now):
-  - $ vagrant reload centos7s0 centos7s1
+  - $ vagrant reload dbserver webserver

 Login to Ansible Tower server and change to root.
 *The login message provides the url, username and password for Ansible Tower web service.*